Pumpkin Leaves Turning Yellow: 8 Causes and Solutions

 Soil that’s high in sand will be very loose and crumbly.
 To find out if your soil has a lot of clay, roll a small handful of damp soil between your hands to form a ball, then squish the ball.
 If the soil forms a ribbon, you’ve got a pretty heavy clay component.

-Invest in a good soaker hose, like this one from Rocky Mountain Goods, and run the water long enough to moisten the soil deeply.
+Invest in a good soaker hose and run the water long enough to moisten the soil deeply.
 Not only will a soaker hose save you time in manual watering, but the design also keeps the leaves dry, preventing diseases and scalding in hot temperatures.

 2. Nutrient Deficiency